Galapagos

 Photo by Janos Olah Jr.

-In the morning we will continue looking for more birds and of special interest in this area is Rufous-naped Greenlet, the recently described Foothill Elaenia, Yellow-breasted Antwren that often accompanies mixed species flocks high in the canopy together with Gray-mantled Wren, Streaked Xenops, Ecuadorian Tyrranulet, the rare White-fronted Tyrranulet and Lemon-browed Flycatcher.
+In the morning we will continue looking for more birds and of special interest in this area such as Black-streaked Puffbird, Rufous-naped Greenlet, the recently described Foothill Elaenia, Yellow-breasted Antwren that often accompanies mixed species flocks high in the canopy together with Gray-mantled Wren, Streaked Xenops, Ecuadorian Tyrranulet, the rare White-fronted Tyrranulet and Lemon-browed Flycatcher.
 Sometimes a Black Hawk-Eagle soars high above the forest or a loud flock of Maroon-tailed Parakeets flashes through the mid canopy.
-Overnight Wild Sumaco Lodge.
+Overnight Wildsumaco Lodge.

-In the morning we continue to clean up on foothill specialties and later in the afternoon we reluctantly leave this birding El Dorado and head back towards Quito looking for more birds along the way.
+In the morning we continue to clean up on foothill specialties such as Rufous-rumped and Foothill Antwren, Chestnut-crowned Gnateater, as well as Variegated Bristle-Tyrant, and Golden-winged Manakin.
+Before noon we reluctantly leave this birding El Dorado and drive back towards Quito looking for more birds along the way.

 Dinner and overnight at Hotel Sebastian in Quito.